 Advance refunding occurs when a bond issuer, usually a municipality, invests the proceeds from the sale of new bonds in U.S. Treasurys with the intent of using the Treasurys to pay off the old bonds.

-Let's assume interest rates have come down and City XYZ wants to refinance some outstanding municipal bonds on its own.
-Rather, it needs an underwriter (usually a department that is part of a much larger financial institution, such as an investment bank) to handle the , compliance and administrative tasks associated with the .
+Let's assume interest rates have come down and City XYZ wants to refinance some outstanding municipal bonds.
+City XYZ doesn't issue the bonds on its own.
+Rather, it needs an underwriter (usually a department that is part of a much larger financial institution, such as an investment bank) to handle the logistics, compliance and administrative tasks associated with the offering.

-Advance refunding is common but can beget bonds, the purchases the Treasurys on behalf of City XYZ, marks up the price wildly, and sells the Treasurys to City XYZ's .
-Because the artificially raises the price of the , the goes down significantly.
-Thus, the illegally burns the down to a level that appears to comply with the federal law while making a substantial for itself.
+Advance refunding is common but can beget yield burning, which is the illegal practice of marking up municipal and/or Treasury bonds excessively in order to complete a bond offering.
+In order to comply with the rule that the yield on the escrow portfolio can't exceed the yield on City XYZ's new bonds, the underwriter purchases the Treasurys on behalf of City XYZ, marks up the price wildly, and sells the Treasurys to City XYZ's escrow fund.
+Because the underwriter artificially raises the price of the bond, the yield goes down significantly.
+Thus, the underwriter illegally burns the yield down to a level that appears to comply with the federal law while making a substantial profit for itself.

-burning diverts to at the expense of the U.S. Treasury, and it jeopardizes the tax-exempt status of interest paid to holders of municipal bonds (and in some cases, the municipalities) associated with the practice.
-The SEC has prosecuted dozens of banks and financial institutions for this practice and has levied hundreds of millions of dollars in fines against them.
+Yield burning diverts money to underwriters at the expense of the U.S. Treasury, and it jeopardizes the tax-exempt status of interest paid to holders of municipal bonds (and in some cases, the municipalities) associated with the practice.
+The SEC has prosecuted dozens of investment banks and financial institutions for this practice and has levied hundreds of millions of dollars in fines against them.